entando/entando-docs/vuepress/docs/next/tutorials/ecr/deploy-components-without-bundle.md

 -   Node and npm installed (use the LTS version)

--   Docker istalled and able to upload images to Docker Hub or a repository of your choice
+-   Docker installed and able to upload images to Docker Hub or a repository of your choice

--   An instance of the Entando platform running Kubernetes.
+-   An instance of the Entando platform running on Kubernetes.
 See [Getting Started](../../docs/getting-started/README.md).

 ::: tip Note
 [Here is a definition of an Entando plugin](../../docs/ecr/ecr-bundle-details.html#plugin), including information on the runtime contract required for using non-Java based plugins.